Bhattiaman/learn/src/content/blog/amazon-hiring.md

 ***Note***: The mentioned salary of up to 16.5 LPA is subject to change and may vary based on factors such as experience, role, and location.

 #### Conclusion
 Don't miss the chance to launch your career with one of the leading names in the finance industry.
-Apply for the Amazon Summer Analyst and Summer Associate Internships to gain invaluable insights, contribute to real projects, and pave the way for a successful future in the financial sector.
+Apply for the Amazon Data Scientist Internship to gain invaluable insights, contribute to real projects, and pave the way for a successful future in the financial sector.

 **Disclaimer**: This information is provided as of the cutoff date and may be subject to change.
 Please refer to the official Amazon website for the most up-to-date information and application details.